 The details for the assembly can be found in the following instructions.

-The first thing you need is the right set.
-There are 4 slides in each set.
+First you need the right set.
+Each set contains 4 foils.
 Depending on which watch you have, there are different sizes and the versions "matt" and "high-gloss".
-I have the matt film and I am very happy with it.
-The matt version is always linked here, but you can also choose the high-gloss film on the product page.
+I have the matte film and am very happy with it.
+The matt version is always linked here, but you can also select the high-gloss film on the product page.